 On the other side, because of a higher pressure drop, dense phase conveying will typically reach lower conveying length compared to dilute phase, except if very high pressure is used, and may lead to a higher initial investment.

 Pressure dense phase will require a specifically designed sender hopper in order to withstand pressures from 1 to 3-4 barg in most cases.
-Such a tank is called a pressure tank.
+Such a tank is called a pressure tank or pressure pot.
 It features a compressed air inlet at the top and another one after its discharge valve.
 It should also be equipped with a pressure safety valve in order to avoid any uncontrolled pressure increase.
 A degassing system with a filter must also be installed.

 As part of the instrumentation, pressure sensors in the tank, at the beginning of the pipe and at reception will be key since the whole system will be driven depending on the pressures.
 Level sensors in the sender hopper in order to detect the end of filling and the end of discharge are necessary while a level sensor at the receiver should be installed to avoid overfilling.
 Compressed air flowmeters are optional but constitute a good troubleshooting tool.